slurmulon/gig/README.md

 track.play()
 ```

-You can find a list of timers that help minimize drift [here](https://github.com/slurmulon/dynamic-interval#related). `gig` will eventually provide a default timer API that best alleviates this problem.
+You can find a list of timers that help minimize drift [here](https://github.com/slurmulon/dynamic-interval#related). `gig` will eventually provide a default interval API that best alleviates this problem for the general use case.

 ### Events